 Architecture photography is all about buildings, monuments, interiors, and exteriors.
-Either the images are for the purposes of art, or to document the aesthetic of a structure.
+The images can be taken for the purposes of art.
+Or to document the aesthetic of a structure.

 For all the tips, tricks, techniques and information, read our complete guide here.

-Architecture photography is a lot slower than other fields.
+Architecture photography is a lot less dynamic than other photography fields.
 Especially compared to photojournalism or sports photography.

 You spend a considerable amount of time mulling over a scene or environment.